Are you ready to help save the nation?

 - Attending an accredited college or university or are a senior in high school in the United States

-- Proven patriotism and commitment to the principles of freedom and self-governance
+- Proven commitment to the principles of freedom and self-governance

 - Strong personal skills (communication, compassion, patience, kindness, etc.)